The consent rails

 Adworth is infrastructure — working across every existing ad system with cryptographic enforcement no one else has.
 We're not building a parallel ecosystem.
 We're the consent layer that all of them need.

 Our differentiator isn't a feature comparison.
-It's the fact that we solve a regulatory gap no one else has addressed.
-We provide cryptographic proof of consent and deletion — not just reports.
+It's the layer we occupy: cryptographic proof of consent and deletion at the transaction layer — not just reports.
 That's what regulators want.
 That's what enterprises will pay for.

 Business Model